mindee/mindee-api-php/docs/getting_started.md

 $result = $mindeeClient->parse(InvoiceV4::class, $inputSource);
 ```

-### Custom Documents
+### Custom Documents (docTI & Custom APIs)

-The endpoint to use must be created beforehands and subsequently passed to the `endpoint` argument of the `parse` method:
+The endpoint to use must be created beforehand and subsequently passed to the `endpoint` argument of the `enqueueAndParse` method:

 ```php
 // Create a custom endpoint